 Yes, you can even use some of our food processors to make French fries!
 The MultiPro Excel, our top of the range model, comes with a french fry disc which allows you to make perfect, consistently sized fries in seconds.
 For a different take on fries, try our recipe for Baked Courgette Fries

 Making sauces and dips

 It’s quick and easy to make your favourite sauces, pesto, dips and dressings in your food processor.
 Simply throw your ingredients into the bowl and pulse to your desired consistency.
 And because you get to decide what goes into them (and what stays out), homemade versions can be much healthier than what you’d find in the shops, with far less salt and no preservatives.
-Whizz this fresh, chunky salsa up in minutes, or try this delicious falafel with tahini sauce recipe-great served as a starter or light lunch.
+Whizz up a fresh, chunky salsa in minutes, or try this delicious falafel with tahini sauce recipe-great served as a starter or light lunch.

 Food processor safety tips

 All our food processors are engineered to make food preparation simple and safe, but as with any electrical appliance with moving parts, there are a few common sense safety precautions to bear in mind when using them:

 Keep hands and utensils away from the blades: